novikesumaningtyas/react_calculator/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, to run the calculator you can:

 ### `npm start`